It’s a messy world out there and I’m one of those deeply feeling people Glennon Doyle Melton is talking to when she says,

 “You are not a mess.
 You are a feeling person in a messy world.”

 These words have really helped me.
 And my new goal with this quote in mind, is to be the kindest person I can be…to myself.

-Every time I reread the words it breaks my heart.
-And so, I need to be kind to myself.
+Every time I reread, rearrange, rewrite the words, they hurt my heart.
+So, these days in particular, as I write my memoir, I need to be kind to myself.

-Writing this memoir has been cathartic for me because it has allowed me to feel, to cry and to release my love and pain into this story form.
-But it’s not easy to go back over the story day in and day out, year in and year out, while I reexamine and query agents and wait.
-It’s difficult for me to know what I should take out and what I should leave in.
-I want to leave it all in.
-But the word-count is dropping and I do feel like the memoir is improving.
+Writing Briefly I Knew My Mother has been cathartic for me because it has allowed me to feel, to cry and to release my grief while I process all that happened.
+But it’s not easy to go back over the story day in and day out, year in and year out, while I reexamine the writing, query agents and wait.

-And so, yesterday while I was meditating with Oprah and Deepak, I realized how tight my jaw was, and my neck.
+Yesterday while I was meditating online with Oprah and Deepak, I realized how tight my jaw was and that my neck ached.
 I noticed how good it felt to lie on my yoga bolster and breathe.

 I’m a newly wed and exhausted from all that the wedding entailed.
 The upcoming election has me exhausted.
-The injustices around the world have me exhausted.
-And my current work project is so close to my heart and so draining at times, that I decided I needed to find a way to connect with my deepest self and be gentle with that person.
-I considered ways to do this.
-And since I’m a writer I wrote down what came to me.
-Here it is:
+The injustices around the world leave me weary.
+With all of this and my current work project, so close to my heart yet utterly draining at times, I decided I needed to be more kind to myself.
+I wanted to find a way to connect with my deepest self, to fill up with gratitude for what I do have in my life, for the gifts around me.
+I created this simple, yet potentially powerful set of reflections.

 Throughout my day I allow myself a few minutes to sit with these questions and at night I run through them in my mind before going to sleep.
 There is grounding to be found in each reflection as I’m reminded to take a moment for myself.
 These reflections offer an opportunity to express gratitude, receive nurturing and experience joy.
 Each one speaks to who I am.